 How will it work?

 Submissions will be assessed by the panel, which will provide a report with findings and recommendations.
-Information on panel members can be found here.
+Details on the submission process are available here, and the panel members can be found here

 Questions can be addressed to contact@palestineinquiry.com